 This post may contain affiliate links.
 FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

 Over the years, I have heard a number of financial lies.
-As they are repeated over and over, louder and louder, many people buy into the myths.
+I imagine each one starts innocently enough.
+But over time, the damage adds up.
+And as misinformation is repeated over and over, louder and louder, many people buy into the myths.
 Then they join in and spread the nonsense themselves.
 In no particular order, here is a collection of common financial lies:

 1. The little guy never gets ahead.

-I often wonder who started this myth and why it continues to linger in the collective consciousness of the people.
-It is ironic that this statement is believed by so many, while countless underdog stories prove otherwise.
+I often wonder who started this myth and why people continue to believe it.
+It is ironic because so many underdog stories prove otherwise.

 For example, consider the life of businessman Tom Gores.
 Born in Israel, Gores moved to the United States prior to turning five years old.
 He grew up playing playing football, basketball and baseball at Genesee High School in Genesee, Michigan.
 He stocked shelves at his father’s grocery story in nearby Flint, graduated high school in 1982, and attend Michigan State University, where he earned a Bachelor of Science degree in Construction Management.

 Gores did not experience a privileged upbringing by any stretch of the imagination.